graphme-app/website/src/pages/docs/user/saved-graphs.md

 Where:

 * `<alias>` is the identifier of the saved graph that will be used to refer to it.
+It can only contain alphanumeric characters and underscores.
 * `<query>` is any set of plus-options followed by a native query.

 The query is specified using the same syntax as for [inline graphs](inline-graphs), except that the start and end time are not to be specified - they will be specified when executing the query.